istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6/change-notes/index.md

 - ***Added*** configuration for gateway topology.
 This addresses providing correct [X-Forwarded-For headers](https://github.com/istio/istio/issues/7679) and X-Forwarded-Client-Cert headers based on gateway deployment topology .
 - ***Added*** experimental support for the [Kubernetes Service APIs](https://github.com/kubernetes-sigs/service-apis/).
 - ***Added*** support for using `appProtocol` to select the [protocol for a port](/docs/ops/configuration/traffic-management/protocol-selection/) introduced in Kubernetes 1.18.
-- ***Changed*** gateway SDS to be enabled by default.
+- ***Changed*** Gateway SDS to be enabled by default.
 File mounted gateway continues to be available to help users to transition to secure gateway SDS.
 - ***Added*** support for reading certificates from Secrets, `pathType`, and `IngressClass`, which provides better support for [Kubernetes ingress](/docs/tasks/traffic-management/ingress/kubernetes-ingress/).
 - ***Added*** a new `proxy.istio.io/config` annotation to override proxy configuration per pod.
 - ***Removed*** most configuration flags and environment variables for the proxy.
 These now read directly from the mesh configuration.